BalancerMaxis/ChildGaugeInjectorV2/HARDHAT_DEV_NOTES.md

 - Only the defined distributor for a given token may inject rewards.
 - The injector uses changes to period_finish on the gauge contract to understand epochs and runs once per epoch as early as possible.
+  - period_finish is part of the balancer/curve gauge contract, and describes when the current streaming rewards for a given token will end.
+Deep study of the gauge contracts are required to fully understand the function of this helper.
+  -

 This contract is intended to operate as the distributor, and has functionality to return distributorship to the owner